Skip Navigation

 PROCESS MEASURES:

-• Number of healthcare payment models and incentives established to support the sustainable integration of housing prescriptions into routine care delivery.
+• Number of healthcare payment models and incentives established and successfully implemented to support the sustainable integration of housing prescriptions into routine care delivery.
 (Measures systems change for financing and sustainability)

-• Number of health systems that adopt housing prescriptions as a standard of care and incorporate them into quality improvement and population health initiatives.
+• Number of health systems partnered with Title V that adopt housing prescriptions as a standard of care and incorporate them into quality improvement and population health initiatives.
 (Assesses institutionalization and spread of social needs integration)

 OUTCOME MEASURES:

-• Number of communities that demonstrate reductions in health disparities and improvements in health equity through the widespread adoption of housing prescriptions and other social needs interventions.
-(Assesses community-level impact on advancing health and housing justice)
+• Number of communities that demonstrate reductions in health outcome differences and improvements through the widespread adoption of housing prescriptions and other social needs interventions.
+(Assesses community-level impact on advancing health and fair housing outcomes)

-• Number of healthcare and housing organizations that form accountable partnerships to jointly address the housing and health needs of families with children in a coordinated, equitable manner.
+• Number of healthcare and housing organizations that form accountable partnerships to jointly address the housing and health needs of families with children in a coordinated manner.
 (Shows transformative impact on fostering cross-sector alignment and shared accountability)

 Quadrant 4: